-\section{EXPERIMENTS}
+We summarize the complexity of the base model, existing denoising methods, $\mathsf{BOD}$ without the generator, and $\mathsf{BOD}$ in Table \ref{model analysis}.

+\stitle{Model Size.} The parameters of $\mathsf{BOD}$ come from two parts: (1) the parameters of recommendation models, which we assume is $M$; and (2) the parameters of the generator.
+For the generator, we need additional parameters for the encoder layer $EN\in\mathbb{R}^{2d \times d_{g}}$, and the decoder layer $DE\in\mathbb{R}^{d_{g} \times 1}$, where $d$ is the embedding size of user and item in recommendation model, and $d_{g}$ is the hidden layer size of the generator.
+Overall, the space cost of $\mathsf{BOD}$ is $M+EN+DE$, which is negligible compared with full weights matrix $\mathcal{W}\in\mathbb{R}^{|\mathcal U| \times |\mathcal I|}$.
+This shows that the space cost can be greatly reduced by using the generator.

+\stitle{Time Complexity.} The complexity of $\mathsf{BOD}$ consists of two parts.
+(1) Inner optimization: the update of recommendation model parameters, which we assume is $\mathcal O(M)$; and (2) Outer optimization: the update of the generator, which generates weights.
+The time complexity of the generator includes encoder layer $\mathcal O(d (d_{g}))$ and the decoder layer $\mathcal O(d_{g})$, respectively.
+It is obvious that our scheme can save a lot of time costs because $\mathcal O(M|\mathcal U||\mathcal I|)$ appears in other denoising methods are much larger.

+\section{Experiments}

-We conduct valid experiments to demonstrate the effectiveness of our proposed QGrace.
-We aim to answer the following questions: \begin{itemize} \item RQ1: How about the performance and robustness of QGrace, compared with the state-of-the-art GDA methods and robust recommendation models? \item RQ2: How does each component of QGrace affect QGrace? \item RQ3: Can QGrace be used to improve the performance of existing recommender methods except for basic recommendation encoders? \item RQ4: How about the time complexity of QGrace? \end{itemize}
+This section tests the effectiveness of our proposed $\mathsf{BOD}$.
+Specifically, we aim to answer the following questions.(RQ1): How does the performance and robustness of $\mathsf{BOD}$ against cutting-edge denoising methods?
+(RQ2): What is the running time of $\mathsf{BOD}$?
+(RQ3): How does the inner optimization affect $\mathsf{BOD}$?
+(RQ4): How does the generator affect $\mathsf{BOD}$?
+(RQ5): What is the stability of $\mathsf{BOD}$?
+(RQ6): How about the generalizability of $\mathsf{BOD}$?